8apricity/jikanwari/CONTEXT.md

 _Avoid_: Public ranking, individual comparison

 **Timetable**:
-A student's displayed schedule for a school day or week, produced from a standard timetable and later timetable changes.
+A student's displayed schedule for a school day, week, or school year, produced from a standard timetable and later timetable changes.
 A timetable can differ by grade, class, track, and individual student.
 _Avoid_: Calendar, event list

 **Daily Plan**: